shef4/space-time-geometry/README.md

     jupyter notebook
     ```

-2. Open and run the notebooks in the `Notebooks` directory.
+2. Open and run the `sandbox` notebook.

 ## Contributions